antonout/section_tool/README.md

 - area moment of inertia relative to the major (I_xx) and minor (I_yy) axis;
 - section modulus (at extreme fiber) relative to the major (Z_xx) and minor (Z_yy) axis.

+**NOTES:**
-**NOTE:** Empty and zero geometry parameters are treated as 1e-9 for ZeroDivisionError avoidance.
+1. Empty and zero geometry parameters are treated as 1e-9 for ZeroDivisionError avoidance.
 It is users responsibility to check the inputs to avoid inadequate results.
+2. Current version does not limit the use of negative values.

 # Installation
-Clone the repository:  `git clone https://github.com/antonout/section_tool.git`
+Clone the repository:  `git clone https://github.com/antonout/section_tool.git` Please refer to *CustomTkinter* packaging documentation for executable file instructions: `https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging`